vuknovakovic/ShipSinking/README.md

 ### Phase 2: Aiming
+    Aiming is done using mouse and mouse click.

     If player hits enemy ship, he gets to aim again

     player 1 aims first(he aims on right field since there are ships of player 2)